lisavetta/swift/README.md

 * Do not use targets for parameters (e.g. base URL) configuration.
 You can use configurations instead.

 * Do not use forks from your personal account.
 If you need to create a fork use company's account and explain your desicion in readme.md.

+* [Google] Code should compile without warnings when feasible.
+Any warnings that are able to be removed easily by the author must be removed.
+A reasonable exception is deprecation warnings, where it may not be possible to immediately migrate to the replacement API, or where an API may be deprecated for external users but must still be supported inside a library during a deprecation period.

 ## Contributors